Charlie Kray

 Charles James Kray (9 July 1927 – 4 April 2000) was an English professional boxer and convicted criminal.
 He was the elder brother of Ronnie and Reggie Kray.

 Early life

 Charles James Kray was born at 26 Gorsuch Street, Hoxton on 9 July 1927, to Charles David Kray (1907–1983), a wardrobe dealer, and Violet Annie Lee (1909–1982).
 His father was of Irish descent and his mother was Romani.
 When Kray was six, his mother had identical twins, Ronnie and Reggie Kray, with Reggie born 10 minutes before Ronnie.
-His sister, Violet (1929) died in infancy.
+His sister, Violet (born in 1929), died in infancy.

 In 1932, the family moved to Stean Street, near Kingsland Road, Hackney.
 The family later moved to 178 Vallance Road in Bethnal Green.

 Kray attended Laburnum Street School in Haggerston, where he was selected for the football team.

 Before the war, Kray worked for Lloyd's of London as a messenger boy in the city, earning around 18 shillings a week.